henrik/progress_bar/README.md

 ## Usage

-You can render
+You can render:
   * [progress bars](#progress-bars),
   * [indeterminate bars](#indeterminate-progress-bars) that animate but don't indicate the current progress,
   * and [indeterminate spinners](#spinners).

 Do you have a use case not listed below?
 Please open an issue or pull request!